-Building Style Bathrooms A/C Approx No. of Beds
+Building Style Bathrooms A/C Approx. # of Beds

-Allen, Brewster, Ely (ABE) Traditional Communal No 150

-Decker Suite Suite-Style No 324
+Decker Suite Suite No 324

 Eickhoff Traditional Private Yes 214

 New Residence Traditional Private Yes 250

-Townhouse East Townhouse Suite-Style Yes 310
+Townhouses East Townhouse Suite Yes 310

-Upper-Class Experience
+Upper Class Experience (UCE).

-Our Upper-Class Experience area recognizes the increased independence of our juniors and seniors.
+Our Upper Class Experience area recognizes the increased independence of our juniors and seniors.
 During these years students are focused on the high demands of their upper-level courses and educational experiences.
-Students in the upper-class area are also focused on preparing for their life after TCNJ, including the job application process, applying for graduate education programs, as well as other aspects of post-college life.
-Our staff is prepared to assist students in developing life skills that will serve them well and help them to consider critical questions about their post-collegiate plans.
+Students in the upper class area are also focused on preparing for their life after TCNJ, including the job application process, applying for graduate education programs, as well as other aspects of post-college life.
+Our staff is prepared to assist students in developing life skills that will help them to consider critical questions about their post-collegiate plans.

-Building Style Bathrooms A/C Approx No. of Beds
+Building Style Bathrooms A/C Approx. # of Beds

-Hausdoerffer Apartment Suite-Style Yes 195
+Hausdoerffer Apartment Suite No 195

-Phelps Apartment Suite-Style Yes 195
+Phelps Apartment Suite Yes 195

-Townhouse West Townhouse Suite-Style Yes 240
+Townhouses South Townhouse Suite Yes 240

-Townhouse South Townhouse Suite-Style Yes 200
+Townhouses West Townhouse Suite Yes 200

-Themed Housing

-Gender-Inclusive Housing
+Themed Housing Gender-Inclusive Housing (GIH)

 Gender-Inclusive Housing is a community where gender restrictions are removed, and students live "co-ed."
-This is available to students in all class years, providing there is adequate interest.
+This is available to students in all class years, providing there is enough overall interest.
 In our first-year area, this includes communal bathroom facilities that are open to all residents.